 There are many factors that influence Isadora’s video processing speed, including the speed and type of your processor, the amount of RAM installed on your computer, hard disk speed, the format in which the video files are stored, and several other factors.
 This section details several tips to help you get the very fastest frame rates from Isadora.

-Tip 1: The Three Most Important Factors: CPU, Graphics Card (GPU) and the Hard Drive.
+Tip 1: Most Important: CPU, GPU, and Hard Drive

 CPU: Simply put, you want the fastest CPU you can get your hands on.
 At this point, on macOS that means Apple silicon (ARM/M1) and it means Intel i9 processors on Windows.

 GPU: Your computer's graphics card (GPU) is also important. macOS doesn't offer many options when it comes to GPUs; you get what you get when you purchase the computer, and (except for the ultra-expensive Mac Pro) you can't upgrade it.
 On Windows, you can make a wider range of choices.
 While you can spend a lot of money to get the fastest gaming GPU out there you may not see massive improvements in performance as a result.
 That's because video processing doesn't have the same performance needs as gaming.
 Usually, finding something in the middle will give the best cost/performance ratio when working with Isadora.

 Finally, you should run Isadora on a computer with a single, powerful, internal graphics card.
 While you might assume that external GPUs (eGPUs) or multiple graphics cards would immediately improve performance, it is not the case.
 (Other software programs in the same category as Isadora make similar recommendations.)